exercism/go/exercises/forth/README.md

 Words are case-insensitive.

+## Coding the solution

+Look for a stub file having the name forth.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.